What Will An Attorney Do For A Misclassification Case?

 - Fully preparing to take the case to trial if necessary to ensure the worker is treated fairly and receives the benefits they are entitled to.

-Misclassification cases can be complicated.
+Misclassification of South Philly employees in workers’ compensation claims can be complicated.
 An attorney will be far more than just someone who files court cases on behalf of their client.
 An attorney will remain in constant contact with their client and keep them in the loop about any developments that arise while their cases ongoing.
 Employment law cases can be incredibly stressful, but an attorney will understand that their client is a person who deserves to be treated respectfully throughout the entire process.

 Key Distinctions Between Employees, Independent Contractors

-Unfortunately, the differences between independent contractors and employees can sometimes be difficult to discern.
+Unfortunately, the differences between independent contractors and employees can sometimes be difficult to discern making misclassification of Bustleton employees in workers’ compensation claims common.
 Independent contractors and employees often work side-by-side, perform similar tasks, and report to the same supervisor or manager.
 The manner in which assignments are received and completed can shed light on the true nature of the relationship between an employer and members of his or her workforce, however.

 Independent contractors retain autonomy to accept or reject work at their leisure.
 They provide a good or service, usually while working within the constraints of an employment contract.
 They may choose their own hours, work from home, and handle a project or assignment in any way they see fit, as long as they deliver a finished product in accordance with the terms agreed upon by all parties at the time of hire.
 By contrast, employees are expected to comply with all requests by an employer.
 Their workflow is almost entirely dictated by a manager or supervisor, who also determines where and when work will be completed.